 Accounting and bookkeeping for small businesses has moved well beyond the day of the physical ledger.
 It’s become electronic, cloud-based, and accessible from any Internet-enabled device.
 However, small business owners can struggle to implement this technology in a seamless way.
-The following best practices can help your firm do more with modern accounting technology, cloud-based solutions and their financial information.
+The following best practices can help your firm do more with Charter Partners accountants Gympie, cloud-based solutions and their financial information.

 1. Your Vendors

 Encourage your vendors to provide purchasing documents in an electronic format.
 These can be easily saved and integrated with your accounting software, whereas hardcopy documents must be hand-keyed into the system.
 Digital documents save a significant amount of time and labor, and there’s less room for error.